-- Cut cilantro on small pieces.
-Don't use blender, this time it's better to do everything by hand.
-You think there is too much greens?
-No. That's what it should be.
+- Cut cilantro into small pieces.
+Don't use a blender; it's better to do everything by hand.
+Do you think there are too many greens?
+No. That's how it should be.

 - Add squeezed garlic, one full tablespoon of khmeli suneli, vinegar, pepper and adjika.
-Don't add too much of adjika if you are not used to really hot and spicy food.
-Not all of us are form the Caucasus or Mexico :) Also, keep in mind that real hotness and spiciness will appear a bit later.
+Don't add too much adjika if you are not used to really hot and spicy food.
+Not all of us are from the Caucasus or Mexico.
+Also, keep in mind that real hotness and spiciness will appear a bit later.

-- Pestle everything in a flavored paste.
+- With a pestle, grind everything into a flavored paste.
 Now you know why we added vinegar, right?
 It helps to "wake up" all the aromas from the herbs and spices.
-Just smell...
-Do you feel? :)
+Just smell it—do you feel it?

 - Add tomato paste and mix everything.

-- Add water to desired consistency.
+- Add water to your desired consistency.
 The approximate ratio is 1:1.

 - The sauce is ready.
 You can salt it if you feel like it.
-Pour it in a jar, cover with the lid and keep in the fridge (it can stay there for a week or more).
+Pour it into a jar, cover with the lid, and keep it in the fridge (it can stay there for a week or more).

 Enjoy the satsebeli sauce!
-You can serve it with everything: meat, cutlets, pasta, or use it just as a dipping sauce.
-The only important thing: don't warm it!
+You can serve it with everything: meat, cutlets, pasta, or just as a dipping sauce.
+There's only one important thing: Don't warm it!
 Satsebeli sauce should be served cold!